 A list of international research opportunities available to Carleton students can be found here.

-A student registered in a 4th year honours program may be required to undertake an independent research project during his/her last year under the direction of a faculty member.
+A student registered in a 4th year Honours program may be required to undertake an independent research project during their last year under the direction of a faculty member.
 The goal of the research project is to develop research and analysis skills within the student's area of expertise.
-The student is responsible for selecting a supervisor to become part of his/her lab.
-Students are required to find a professor in the fall term of their third year to work in his/her lab for the following year.
+The student is responsible for selecting a supervisor to become part of their lab.
+Students are required to find a professor in the fall term of their third year to work in the lab for the following year.

 How does an Honours Project work?